kilfour/QuickAcid/QuickAcid/README.md

 new QState(run).Testify(10);
 ```
 While contrived, this example demonstrates how `Stashed`, `Input`, and `Act` work together across multiple executions.
-First a brief explanation of the newly introduced Runners :
+First a brief explanation of the newly introduced Scripts :
 - `Stashed(...)` — defines a named value that will be accessible during the test.
 - `Input(...)` — introduces a fuzzed input that will be tracked and shrunk in case of failure.
 - `Act(...)` — performs an action.
 It's where you apply behavior, such as calling a method or mutating state.

-Suppose we execute this runner with `new QState(run).Testify(10);`.
+Suppose we execute this script with `new QState(run).Testify(10);`.
 What happens?
-As stated before, it will run 10 executions, but the individual runners can have different scopes,
+As stated before, it will run 10 executions, but the individual scripts can have different scopes,
 which is how QuickAcid handles mutable state and side effects.

 **Note on Scoping:**